 What I find funny are the cady reactions I see from other women.
 “What is she wearing?
 Look.”
 I actually find that more funny.

-As so many of the comments we read here are from men who express their sorrow and frustration at their wives’ or girlfriends’ refusal to wear (and not just in general, but not even once in a great while for their men’s enjoyment), it’s refreshing to see such a positive comment from a real lady out there who definitely gets it.
+As so many of the comments we read here are from men who express their dismay and sadness at their wives’ or girlfriends’ refusal to wear (and not just in general, but not even once in a great while for their men’s enjoyment), it’s refreshing to see such a positive comment from a real lady out there who definitely gets it.
 Go, Kim.

 That reminded me of a similar comment we saw here last year.
 It came from Aimelous:

 For me personally I like wearing (pantyhose) for the man I’m with because I like the fact that it turns him on and it makes me feel desired and in control.
 It is such a simple request by a man asking me to wear a pair, who would say no?

 I’m confused by all the women that do say no or think it’s weird there are so many fetishes and I find this one to be so easy to accommodate.
 I also like the feeling of somebody rubbing my legs or feet while I have on a pair.
 It feels nice and I actually really do like it.

 I do read the men’s comments and they seem to have problems asking women or finding women that want to do this and I can’t understand why a woman wouldn’t?
 Again that is just how I feel because it’s just so easy.

 I do also find the nylons to be a very intimate thing and that is more my style.
 I’m sure I could wear a pair for a guy who didn’t really like them because men basically do whatever you want and ask him to rub my legs but it simply would not be the same feeling to me as a man who truly enjoyed that.